pmdevita/switcharoohelper/Readme.md

 # Switcharoo Helper

-Verifies the switcharoo chain is correctly linked and unbroken.
-This bot focuses on verifying new additions to the chain.
-A future project may verify the chain going down.
+Verifies new additions to the switcharoo chain are correctly linked and unbroken.

 ## Setup/Running